esraguzel/esraguzel.github.io/_posts/2020-02-16-using_str_contains_to_operate_over_multi_class_value.markdown

 ---

-Pandas Series.str.contains() function is generally used for to search whether a a string of a Series or Index has a string pattern or a regular expression(regex).
+Pandas Series.str.contains() function is generally used for to search whether a Series or Index contains a string pattern or a regular expression(regex).
 If the  Series or Index contains the searched pattern or regex, the function gives back a boolean Series or Index.

 I wanted to explore the use of `str.contains()` function on pandas series, for instance a column which contains  multi class values.
 Let's think that we have a dataframe df_genres which contains multi genre for each movie.